andyzhangstat/SLSVD/README.md

 - `generate_data_lr(n, n_features, theta, noise=0.2, random_seed=123)`: this function generates many random data points based on the theta coefficients, which will later be used for model fitting.
 - `coordinate_descent(X, y, ϵ=1e-6, max_iterations=1000)`: this function performs coordinate descent to minimize the mean squared error of linear regression and therefore outputs the optimized intercept and coefficients vector.
-- `plot_lr(X, y, intercept, coef)`: this function returns a scatter plot of the observed data points overlayed with a regression with optimized intercept and coefficients vector.

 ## Common Parameters